Žamberk: History

-Žamberk was founded in the second half of the 13th century, during the colonization of this region.
+Žamberk was founded in the second half of the 13th century, during the colonisation of this region.
 Its predecessor was a Slavic settlement on a trade route from Moravia to Kłodzko Land.
 The first written mention of Žamberk is from 1332, under its German name Senftenberg.
 Soon after, the Czech name began to be used, which testifies to the majority of the Czech population.

 In the middle of the 14th century, Žamberk was divided between the estates of Litice and Žampach with different owners.
 As a part of the Litice estate, it was owned by the Pernštejn family and Ernest of Bavaria.
-In 1563, it was acquired by Mikuláš of Bubna of Litice.
+In 1563, it was acquired by Mikuláš Bubna of Litice.
 In 1575, he bought the second part of Žamberk and merged the two parts.
-In 1575–1600, he had a castle built here and since then it was known as the Žamberk estate.
+In 1575–1600, he had built a castle here and since then it was known as the Žamberk estate.
 The Bubna of Litice family owned the estate until 1809.